t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 * CoAP security: Section 11 of {{RFC7252}}
 * URI security: Section 7 of {{RFC3986}}

-IoT-specific security is mainly work in progress at the time of writing.
+IoT-specific security is active area of standardization at the time of writing.
-First specifications include:
+First finalized specifications include:

 * (D)TLS Profiles for the Internet of Things: {{RFC7925}}
+* CBOR Object Signing and Encryption (COSE) {{?RFC8152}}
+* CBOR Web Token {{?RFC8392}}
+* Proof-of-Possession Key Semantics for CBOR Web Tokens (CWTs) {{?I-D.ietf-ace-cwt-proof-of-possession}}
+* Object Security for Constrained RESTful Environments (OSCORE) {{I-D.ietf-core-object-security}}
+* Authentication and Authorization for Constrained Environments (ACE) using the OAuth 2.0 Framework {{?I-D.ietf-ace-oauth-authz}}
+* ACE profiles for DTLS {{?I-D.ietf-ace-dtls-authorize}} and OSCORE {{?I-D.ietf-ace-oscore-profile}}

-Further IoT security considerations are available in {{?I-D.irtf-t2trg-iot-seccons}}.
+Further IoT security considerations are available in {{?RFC8576}}.

 # Acknowledgement

-The authors would like to thank Mert Ocak, Heidi-Maria Back, Tero Kauppinen, Michael Koster, Robby Simpson, Ravi Subramaniam, Dave Thaler, Erik Wilde, and Niklas Widell for the reviews and feedback.
+The authors would like to thank Mike Amundsen, Heidi-Maria Back, Carsten Bormann, Tero Kauppinen, Michael Koster, Mert Ocak, Robby Simpson, Ravi Subramaniam, Dave Thaler, Niklas Widell, and Erik Wilde for the reviews and feedback.

 --- back

 # Future Work

-* Interface semantics: shared knowledge among system components (URI schemes, media types, relation types, well-known locations; see core-apps)

 * Unreliable (best effort) communication, robust communication in network with high packet loss, 3-way commit